aubsandmugg/Gutenberg-Grid-Blocks/readme.txt

 Gutenberg blocks is a plugin for creating advanced responsive grid rows, columns, and block grids.
 This plugin replaces the default Gutenberg Columns block.

 == Changelog ==

+= 6.0.1 =
+* Added: CSS declaraions for grid blocks to set box-sizing and allow wrapping when within editor.
+(WP 6.0 removed box-sizing from wp-admin/load-styles.php)

 = 5.9.0 =
 * Fixed: __experimentalUseInnerBlocksProps has been deprecated—now uses useInnerBlocksProps.save()